PCI DSS

 The automated detection must generate an alert (which has the benefit of meeting new requirement 11.6.1) and initiate the post-change approval workflow which should:

-• Record why it is necessary for the script to be on the payment page (and ideally this should be in relation to the behaviors in the script)
+Record why the script must be on the payment page (and ideally this should be to the behaviors in the script)

-To meet the PCI DSS requirements, if a script doesn’t get approved within a specified time period then it should be blocked or removed from the payment page.
+To meet the PCI DSS requirements, if a script doesn’t get approved within a specified period, then it should be blocked or removed from the payment page.

 A post-approval process is appropriate for more complex environments and ones where an organization has multiple websites or instances of a site.
 This is especially important where the right to add JavaScript to a site is distributed throughout an organization.

-It comes with some risk because unapproved changes will be live on the site for a limited time window, which, if we extrapolate from requirement 11.6.1, should be no longer than seven days.
-However, it allows for scripts to change without the risk of the website breaking, which will be especially important for third-party scripts.
+This comes with some risk because unapproved changes will be live on the site for a limited time window, which, if we extrapolate from requirement 11.6.1, should be no longer than seven days.
+However, it allows for scripts to change without the risk of breaking the website, especially important in the case of third-party scripts.

 It is not possible to use CSP and SRI in a post-change approval model because these techniques rely on a hash of a script being generated before it is deployed.